-The reserve is an important part of Country to the Bundjalung of Byron Bay (Arakwal) people for a range of reasons including its role as a lookout where ancestors could observe people travelling along the coast and as a rare remnant of the once extensive Big Scrub rainforests which sustained generations of Bundjalung people.
-The Bundjalung of Byron Bay (Arakwal) people recognise the importance of conserving this special place so that current and future generations may learn about the importance of the rainforest, its history and its future.
+The reserve is an important part of Country to the Arakwal for a range of reasons including its role as a lookout where ancestors could observe people travelling along the coast and as a rare remnant of the once extensive Big Scrub rainforests which sustained generations of Bundjalung people.
+The Arakwal recognise the importance of conserving this special place so that current and future generations may learn about the importance of the rainforest, its history and its future.